A Champion For Children

 Mary Ann submitted her application in January and completed 36 hours of training over two and a half weeks before her swearing-in ceremony on February 15.
 As a CASA, she will spend anywhere from five to 25 hours each week working on behalf of one child or sibling group at a time.

-“My job is to meet with the child, the family/guardians who had the child prior to removal, the foster parents, and anyone who might be considered as a permanent home for the child,” she explains.
+“My job is to meet with the child, the family or guardians who had the child prior to removal, the foster parents, and anyone who might be considered as a permanent home for the child,” she explains.
 She also investigates completion of court ordered requirements, making calls and gathering information needed to provide a written report to the judge.

 “CASA was created when a judge looked at a situation and said, ‘I wish I knew more,’” Mary Ann said.
 “It’s brilliant to have volunteers and so helpful for the child to ensure that they are placed in the best possible environment.”